 Today I’m talking about soda crystals uses around the home.
-Soda crystals are something that I always have to hand in my eco friendly cleaning kit, and are my go-to green multi-tasker as they can clean practically anything!
+Soda crystals are something that I always have to hand in my eco-friendly cleaning kit which I use to make my DIY natural cleaning products.
+Soda crystals are my go-to green multi-tasker as they can clean practically anything!

 As well as being an eco-friendly workhorse, soda crystals are really easy on the pocket too.
-A 1 kg cardboard box of soda crystals is around £1 and can be picked up in any supermarket, hardware store or bargain store.
+A 1 kg cardboard box of soda crystals is around a few pounds and can be picked up online*.
+Bags of soda crystals can also be picked up in any supermarket, hardware store, or bargain store.

-Here are my favourite soda crystals uses to help you stop reaching for chemical filled synthetic cleaning products:
+Here are my favourite soda crystals uses to help you stop reaching for synthetic cleaning products:

 1. Washing Machine Cleaner